weaviate/weaviate-io/developers/weaviate/configuration/schema-configuration.md

 ### Auto-schema

-Creating a schema manually is not mandatory.
-If a data object is inserted into Weaviate without sufficient corresponding class definition, the `auto-schema` feature will infer the missing definition based on the data object's properties and defaults ([read more](../config-refs/schema.mdx#auto-schema)).
+When a class definition is missing or inadequate for data import, the auto-schema feature can infer the missing definition by examining the data object's properties and applying default values ([learn more](../config-refs/schema.mdx#auto-schema)).

+However, you might find it preferable to define the schema manually.
+This is because the properties inferred by the auto-schema may not always align with your specific requirements.

 ## Create a class